Online College Support in Winston-Salem, NC| Graduate Student Therapist in North Carolina

 • Low self-worth

 This isn’t your first rodeo.
 You’ve successfully completed college and have likely graduated with a high GPA, a comprehensive CV, and are members of several honor societies.
 You’ve worked hard to study and obtain high scores on your graduate school entrance test, and you’re finally here.
 Yet, something isn’t right.
 The pressure of graduate school is so much more than the pressure of college.
-You’re having a hard time finding time to do anything outside of school and studying.
-You may even be having a hard time finding time to shower, clean your apartment, or maintain relationships.
-You are feeling overwhelmed and burnout.
+You’re no longer expected to just succeed—you’re expected to excel constantly.

 Medical school and residency will be some of the most challenging things you will ever do in your life.
 You will push your body to the limits.
 Medical school and residency is mentally hard because it combines extreme workload, constant evaluation, identity pressure, and emotional exposure — all during a period of intense professional formation.